jeffthomps/Alexa-Weather-Skill/README.md

 # Alexa-Weather-Skill
 This is an Alexa Skill to obtain the current weather condtions from a Weather Underground personal weather station.

-Here is the text from the Forum Update
+Here is the text from the Forum Update:

  Personal Weather Station (PWS) owners/contributors will continue to be eligible for a free replacement API service selected from     our standard IBM/Weather Company standard offerings that contain: